Make it happen by doing two simple things…

 This requires a trust level that might be hard to achieve in many companies.
 But regular, honest, and real-time communication means that everyone is a part of keeping tabs on progress.
 And everyone is a part of pitching in if something goes wrong.
 This kind of open communication means you can’t penalize people for being honest and you can’t violate their trust when they are vulnerable in front of their teams.

-Communication aligns the organization and helps everyone to see the same path to the future.
+Communication aligns with the organization and helps everyone to see the same path to the future.

 So two simple things: involvement and communication.